lee-dohm/lee-dohm.github.io/colophon.md

 I write all of the articles in [Sublime Text 3][sublime] and publish them via [git][git] to [GitHub Pages][pages].
 I write everything on my 27" mid-2011 iMac running OS X Mountain Lion.
 I use the [das Keyboard Professional for Mac][das-keyboard] for all my typing.

-I'm using the [Leap Day theme][theme] by [Matt Graham][matt-graham] with only minor tweaks to make Gists look correct and other personal touches.
+I'm using [Twitter Bootstrap][bootstrap] for the theme of the site.

 All of the source code for the site is available on [GitHub][source].